c-sanjay/2a_Stop_and_Wait_Protocol/README.md

 ![](./SERVER.png)

 ## RESULT
-Thus, python program to perform stop and wait protocol was successfully executed.
+Thus,python program to perform stop and wait protocol was successfully executed.